Qiskit/documentation/README.md

 To deploy a file from the `tutorials/` directory in this repository, see the instructions in the [tutorials directory README](https://github.com/Qiskit/documentation/blob/main/tutorials/README.md).

-To deploy a file from the ibm-quantum-learning-enablement repository, see the instructions in that repo's [tutorials directory README](https://github.ibm.com/IBM-Q-Software/ibm-quantum-learning-enablement/blob/main/tutorials/README.md).
+To deploy a file from the ibm-quantum-learning-enablement repository, see the instructions in the internal tutorial repo's tutorials directory README.

 # How to write the documentation